 VM-20 Section 2.H

 H. The company shall establish, for the DR and SR, a standard containing the criteria for determining whether an assumption, risk factor or other element of the principle-based valuation has a material impact on the size of the reserve.
-This standard shall be applied when identifying material risks.
+This standard shall be applied when identifying material risks under VM-20 Section 9.B.1.
 Such a standard shall also apply to the NPR with respect to VM-20 Section 2.G.

 Guidance Note:

 For example, the standard may be expressed as an impact of more than X dollars or Y% of the reserve, whichever is greater, where X and Y are chosen in a manner that is meant to stand the test of time and not need periodic revision.